 Water your blueberry bushes deeply once or twice per week year-round.
 Water around the base of the bush at the soil level.
 Do not allow water to splash up onto the leaves and fruit.
-A soaker hose is one of the best tools for watering blueberry bushes.
-Water for 15 minutes once per week with a soaker hose to provide about 1 inch (2.5 cm) of water.
+A soaker hose is one of the best tools for watering blueberry bushes or fruit in raised beds.
+Water for 3-45 minutes once per week with a soaker hose to provide about 1 inch (2.5 cm) of water.
 This is ideal for watering blueberries before fruit sets and after harvest.

 - Water blueberries at the base of the plant with this soaker hose.